 PLSC 3382 International Organizations: Global and Regional

-A study of the United Nations and other international agencies in their attempts to deal with the great international political problems of our times.
-(Brown)
+A study of the United Nations and other international agencies in their attempts to deal with the great international political problems of recent times.

 PLSC 3383 The American Foreign Policy Process